 Parent-teacher meetings at secondary school can be quite different from the one's you've attended at your child's primary or intermediate school or kura.

 Meetings are often held in the evenings and you’ll be given a time to meet with each of your child’s teachers.
 They are likely to be for only 5 to 10 minutes and you might attend up to 6 meetings in the same evening.
-The teachers will be meeting with a lot of parents, so it's a good idea to introduce, or re-introduce yourself, and let them know who your child is.
+The teachers will be meeting with a lot of parents and/or carers, so it's a good idea to introduce, or re-introduce yourself, and let them know who your child is.

 Meetings might be set up so all the teachers who teach your child in different subject areas are in the school hall, or you may have to visit individual classrooms.
 The school will let you know where to go.
 Try to get there early so that you have time to find the room where the meetings are being held.